 The prize was established in 1987 in honor of Brendan Gill by friend and fellow MAS board member Jacqueline Kennedy Onassis along with board members Helen Tucker and Margot Wellington.
 The selection of the winner is made by the Brendan Gill jury, an esteemed group of people intimately involved in the arts and culture of the city.

-Nominations are now open for the 27th Annual Brendan Gill Prize, MAS’s signature award honoring art and culture in our city!
+Nominations are now UPDATE: closed for the 27th Annual Brendan Gill Prize, MAS’s signature award honoring art and culture in our city!
 All works submitted for consideration must have been produced and completed in 2014.
 The award celebrates a singular contribution or project, rather than a lifetime of achievement.
 The winner will be selected by the Brendan Gill jury, an esteemed group of nine experts intimately involved in the arts and literature of the city.
 The winner of the 2015 Gill Prize will be honored at a ceremony and reception during the MAS Annual Meeting this spring!

 Please submit your nomination form via email to email@example.com before December 16, 2014.
 If preferred, hard copies with background material can be mailed to MAS at 488 Madison Avenue, Suite 1900, New York, NY, 10022, Attention: Phyllis Cohen.